10 Self Help Tips To Help You Quit Smoking04 Jun 2019

 Nicotine Replacement Therapy (NRT) can help

-Nicotine replacement therapy (NRT) (What Is NRT & How It Works) uses a therapeutic dose of nicotine through product forms such as nicotine gum, lozenges and patches so you can manage nicotine withdrawal and cravings while staying committed to quitting cigarettes.
+Nicotine replacement therapy (NRT) uses a therapeutic dose of nicotine through product forms such as nicotine gum, lozenges and patches so you can manage nicotine withdrawal and cravings while staying committed to quitting cigarettes.
 It enables you to step down your dependence on cigarettes gradually.
-Nicotine replacement therapy can help you cope with the tough physical withdrawal symptoms (Challenges While Quitting), so you can focus on the psychological aspects of quitting smoking.
+Nicotine replacement therapy can help you cope with the tough physical withdrawal symptoms, so you can focus on the psychological aspects of quitting smoking.
 Studies have shown that using nicotine replacement therapy can increase your chances of quitting smoking by 50%.

 Tip 5: Identify What Makes You Crave A Cigarette